reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 ### List Of Unit Tests

-Most of the tests comes from [the collateral test suite][reserve-collateral-parent-test-script].
+Most of the tests come from [the collateral test suite][reserve-collateral-parent-test-script].

 The Maple contracts are plugged into this testing suite by implementing the absract factories in [this script][reserve-collateral-test-script].